Anyastasia/lms_app/README.md

-# lms_app
+# Etivac - a Learning Management System

-A Learning Management System written in Dart with Flutter framework.
+Etivac is a learning management system written in Dart with Flutter Framework for the frontend and Firebase for the backend.

 This Learning Management System Contains following features

-- Dashboard
+- User login / register
 - Course list
-- Course details page
+- Video tutorial